metarhia/jstp-java/README.md

 });
 ```

-If we modify the annotation in such a way:
+If we modify the annotation like this:
 ```java
 @Handler(ExecutableHandler.class)
 public interface EventHandler {